How Long Does Exterior House Paint Last?

 Use a Quality Primer

 Every paint manufacturer has raced to the marketing of paint and primer in one.
 However, primer is still needed for raw unpainted surfaces.
 The primer will act as a base coat for the exterior house paint to adhere.
 It will also help (bridge) or smooth out any surface imperfections.
-If you decided on acrylic latex paint, you can use either a water-or-oil-based primer.
+If you decided on acrylic latex paint, you can use either water or oil-based primer.
 But you should definitely use an oil-based primer if you’re using oil-based paint for your topcoat.

 By doing this, your top coat is substantially more likely to adhere properly.
 Which means no blistering or bubbling.